Business strategy lessons from history.

 →Nozomu TakaokaFounder of Asset Management Co.
 Ltd., pioneering a quantitative, data-driven approach to investment in Japan. - 1968 — Present

-→Hein SchumacherArchitect of portfolio resilience and sustainable growth in global consumer goods. - 1968 — Present
+→Hein SchumacherArchitect of Focus and Performance in Global Consumer Goods - 1968 — Present

 →Maged KamelMaged Kamel: A visionary in Egyptian real estate, pioneering diverse, integrated developments. - 1968 — Present